Conserve Phone Harassment?

 It is also important to conserve contacts by keeping track of all communications with the debt collector and managing your interactions carefully.

-What to do if a Debt Collector sues you.
+What to Do if a Debt Collector Sues You

 How bad does debt get before you get sued for it?
 A debt collector can sue you when your debt becomes delinquent and has passed through the debt collection process.
 There are a few tips that can help you pass through the hard process of being sued.
 But first of all, attempt negotiating with the debt collection agency.
 While the Conserve debt collection process is still ongoing, and before it gets to the point of becoming a full-blown lawsuit, try negotiating a repayment plan with Conserve.
 Maybe you can pay less.
 If that does not work, do the following:

-• Brace up and face the lawsuit.
+• ▶️ Brace up and face the lawsuit.
 Respond to the debt claim and don’t ignore it, as ignoring it could attract a more severe action against you.
 Ignoring a Conserve lawsuit gives Conserve an automatic judgment against you, and you may be responsible for legal fees awarded to the opposing party.

-• Retrieve all documents and information in your possession that has anything to do with that particular debt.
+• ▶️ Retrieve all documents and information in your possession that has anything to do with that particular debt.
 During Conserve debt collection, you must put together certain documents like information about the debt, and evidence of Conserve phone harassment (if there was any).
 It is important to maintain a paper trail and collect supporting documentation for your case, as this can help resolve disputes and provide proof if legal issues arise.

-• Hire an attorney.
+• ▶️ Hire an attorney.
 If you are sure you have paid up the debt that you are being contacted over and this is a case of zombie debt, you can submit your evidence of payment to your attorney and get the case dismissed.
 But if you do owe, your attorney can still step in and defend your case.
 Please note that reading this article does not establish an attorney client relationship, and you should seek formal legal advice for your specific situation.

 You equally stand a chance to file a countersuit if the creditor breached any agreement, harassed you, or if the debt was settled, discharged in bankruptcy, or is too old.
-If your rights have been violated, you may consider legal actions such as sending a desist letter to stop further collection activities.
+If your rights have been violated, you may consider legal actions such as sending a cease and desist letter to stop further collection activities.
 Legal issues may arise during this process, and legal fees could be involved depending on the outcome.
 If you have settled or completely resolved the debt, then bring proof of payment or your debt settlement agreement along with you to court.

 Finally, if you really cannot pay off your debt even after being sued ((and only if you can really not afford to pay it off), you should strongly consider filing a petition of Bankruptcy.
 The entire debt will be discharged in bankruptcy; this will halt the entire collection process.